sandraemry/CSEE_DataWrangling/index.md

 This website hosts all prep, code, and resources for the data wrangling workshop given by Dr. Sandra Emry and Dr. David Hunt at CSEE 2025.

-For participants of this workshop, please click on the **Prep** menubar prior to the workshop and work through the steps given.
+For participants of this workshop, please click on the **Prep** menu bar prior to the workshop and work through the steps given.

 If you need help or have any questions, please contact Sandra at emry@zoology.ubc.ca